LiorSinai/liorsinai.github.io/_posts/2022-05-18-transformers.md

     $$ \frac{j+k}{n_{max}}=\frac{1}{n_{max}}j+\frac{k}{n_{max}}$$

 [^permutedims]: One may think that it is better to use `PermutedDimsArray` because it provides a view instead of allocating a new array like `permutedims`.
 In practice the `reshape` in `batched_mul` creates a `ReshapedArray{PermutedDimsArray{Array}}` which the compiler struggles to optimise for, greatly slowing the batched multiplication.
 So it is better to take a smaller performance hit here with allocating a new array.
 The `reshape` then simply returns `Array`.

+[^tensors]: There is a set of multidimensional algebraic objects called [tensors](https://en.wikipedia.org/wiki/Tensor) where multiplication is defined for higher orders.
+    Confusingly, Google named their machine learning framework TensorFlow and calls higher order arrays tensors.
+    So one should differentiate between machine learning tensors and geometric tensors.
+    They are not the same.
+    To give a simple explanation: one can think of geometric tensors as higher order arrays with severe constraints on their entries and operations because they represent geometric objects.
+These constraints make it harder - not easier - to code higher order arrays as geometric tensors.

+    For those who have studied tensors in physics: the multiplication output required is:

+    $$ C_{ijk} = \sum_r A_{irk} B_{rjk}$$

+    If we arbitrarily assign some co-ordinates as co-variant and some as contra-variant, we can write this in tensor notation:

+    $$ C^{i}_{jk_{1}k_{2}} = A^i_{rk_{1}}B^r_{jk_{2}}$$

+    But there is no valid tensor operation to reduce this 4D tensor to 3D without violating the tensor property.